brianadams2337/containerstore-demo/.changeset/breezy-bulldogs-doubt.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Display additional title for sold out items.
+[Basket] Sold-out items in the basket now display an additional title to clearly indicate their unavailability.